tetris245/ULTRAbc/README.md

 Changes for future version

 * New commands:
-  - layerset1 (layernumbder) (colorcode) to change a layer color for the worn item in the Item Slot previously saved with layershow1 commmand
+  - layerset1 (layernumbder) (colorcode) to change a layer color for the worn item in the Item Slot previously saved by using layershow1
   - layershow1 to get color info about worn iten in a slot selected by mouse click + saves the selected Item Slot